TL;DR

 - Segment by device (Google Ads → Campaigns → Devices) and compare CPA side by side

 - Desktop the best performer?
-Set mobile bid adjustment to -20% to -40%
+Set a mobile bid adjustment of -20% to -40%

 - Mobile the best performer?
-Set mobile bid adjustment to +20% to +40%
+Set a mobile bid adjustment of +20% to +40%

-- Note: with Smart Bidding strategies, device adjustments have less impact (the algorithm already optimises by device)
+- Note: with Smart Bidding strategies, device adjustments have less impact (the algorithm already optimizes by device)

 Quality Score optimization

 Quality Score is Google's rating of how relevant your ads and keywords are to users.
-Higher Quality Score = lower CPC and better ad rank.
-If you have average below 5/10, here's your biggest optimization opportunity.
+A higher Quality Score means a lower CPC and a better Ad Rank.
+If your average is below 5/10, this is your biggest optimization opportunity.

-Expected CTR is largest Quality Score component.
-If your CTR rises, QS follows.
-How to increase CTR?
+Expected CTR is the largest Quality Score component — when your CTR rises, QS follows.
+How do you raise CTR?
 Better ads (tactics #13-18), more relevant keywords, and ad extensions.

-- If CTR below 2%, problem is in ad copy or keyword relevance
+- If CTR is below 2%, the problem is your ad copy or keyword relevance

-- Test urgent CTAs in headlines ("Order today", "Free shipping")
+- Test urgency-driven CTAs in headlines ("Order today", "Free shipping")

 Ad relevance signals: keyword → ad → landing page